 We are living in the midst of a dramatic transformation of everyday life and society brought about by the digital revolution – producing vast amounts of data.
 Data science and data scientists are becoming increasingly important.
-The Ars Electronica Futurelab, in collaboration with Shiga University, Hitotsubashi University, and Toyota Coniq Alpha in Japan, envision Data Art & Science, a new interdisciplinary field incorporating artistic perspectives for future transformation based on data science.
+The Ars Electronica Futurelab, in collaboration with Toyota Coniq Alpha in Japan, envision Data Art & Science, a new interdisciplinary field incorporating artistic perspectives for future transformation based on data science.

 In this project, we collaborate with artists and data scientists to prototype projects that embody Data Art & Science using the Ars Electronica Center’s immersive environment, Deep Space 8K.
 Through this process, we will research a curriculum for learning in this area.
-Based on the results of this research, we plan to design an educational program in collaboration with Shiga University and Hitotsubashi University, both of which have data science faculties, and conduct a demonstration experiment.
+Based on the results of this research, we plan to design an educational program in collaboration with universities that have a data science faculty, and conduct a demonstration experiment.
 By creating such next-generation experts, we hope to solve the problems facing Japan and the world and promote change toward a better future society.

 Please note: Limited capacity, registration required – in addition to a valid ticket, you need a (free) ticket reservation for the respective event in advance.
 Reservations for Deep Space 8K events must be scanned on-site no later than 15min before the programme starts.

 ARTIST : AKIRA WAKITA

 DESIGN : YOSHINORI SHIBAHARA